ofmla/devito-wiki/FAQ.md

 ## How can I see the compilation command with which Devito compiles the generated code
-Set the environment variable `DEVITO_DEBUG_COMPILER=1`.
+Set the environment variable `DEVITO_LOGGING=DEBUG`.
 When an Operator gets compiled, the used compilation command will be emitted to stdout.

 If nothing seems to change, it is possible that no compilation is happening under-the-hood as all kernels have already been compiled in a previous run.
 You will then have to clear up the Devito kernel cache.
 From the Devito root directory, run:
 ```